 Colion Noir, an attorney and NRA commentator, addresses Al Sharpton's question about whether the Second Amendment is exclusively for white individuals.
-Noir refutes claims of racial bias within the NRA, highlighting its historical support for minority gun ownership during the Civil Rights Movement and emphasizing the organization's non-racial approach to membership and commentary.
-He asserts that the fight for gun rights is a fight for equal civil rights for all Americans.
+Noir argues that the NRA has historically supported minority gun ownership for self-defense and that the organization itself is not racially biased.
+He draws parallels between the fight for gun rights and the Civil Rights Movement, emphasizing equality for all citizens.

 Cam Edwards of NRA News critically examines mainstream media's reporting on the "Fast and Furious" scandal.
 He highlights perceived inaccuracies and biased commentary from figures like Chris Hayes, LZ Granderson, and Rev. Al Sharpton, suggesting a disproportionate or misinformed portrayal of the events.
 The discussion focuses on the media's role in shaping public perception of gun-related issues and government operations.